msuperdock/agda-unused/README.md

 We work with Agda's concrete syntax.
-This is a necessary choice, since Agda's abstract syntax doesn't distinguish between qualified and (opened) unqualified names, which makes it impossible to determine whether certain `open` statements are unused.
-However, this choice comes with several drawbacks:
+This is a necessary choice, since Agda's abstract syntax doesn't distinguish between qualified and (opened) unqualified names, which would make it impossible to determine whether certain `open` statements are unused.
+However, using concrete syntax comes with several
+drawbacks:

 - We do not parse mixfix operators; if the parts of a mixfix operator are used in order in an expression, then we mark the mixfix operator as used.